dabamos/openadms-ui/README.md

 You will find the HTML pages in directory ``docs/``.

 ## Licence
-OpenADMS UI is licenced under BSD-2-Clause.
+OpenADMS UI is distributed under the BSD-2-Clause licence.